cieslarmichal/faker-cxx/CONTRIBUTING.md

 Getting Started
 ---------------

--  Pick a feature from the [TODO Features](https://github.com/cieslarmichal/faker-cxx/blob/main/TODO.md) or implement your own module/method if you have some idea.
+-  Pick a feature from the [TODO Features](https://github.com/cieslarmichal/faker-cxx/blob/main/TODO.md) or [Issues](https://github.com/cieslarmichal/faker-cxx/issues).
+You could also implement your own module/functions.
 -  If you picked a feature from list, please create an issue for it (so other contributors don't implement the same feature).
 -  Fork the repository on GitHub